-Expats should find it fairly easy transport and driving in Greece.
+Expats should find transport and driving in Greece fairly easy to navigate.
 The country has a developed transport infrastructure that continues to improve.
 Public transport is fairly comprehensive, especially in major cities such as Athens.
-Buses and trains are popular ways to get around within cities while ferries are often used to get from island to island.
+Buses and trains are popular ways to get around within cities, while ferries are often used to move between islands.
 Driving is also an option, and many of Greek's cities are very walkable.

 Public transport in Greece

-Expats can take advantage of regional railway lines which link most of the country as well as the urban rail networks in some of the larger cities.
-The majority of the rail network is good and expats shouldn’t have too many problems.
+Expats can take advantage of regional railway lines which link most of the country, as well as the urban rail networks in some larger cities.
+The majority of the rail network is efficient and expats shouldn’t have too many problems.

 The country's only operational subway system is the Athens Metro, which runs along three lines and links the city centre to the surrounding suburbs and the Athens International Airport.

 Buses are the primary form of public transport on land in Greece.
 With a network that connects large cities like Athens and Thessaloniki to small villages, expats should be able to explore Greece with relative ease.
 The majority of the mainland is linked to Athens or, alternatively, Thessaloniki.
 Islands such as Corfu can also be accessed by bus from the Greek capital.

 Greek buses are most often modern, safe and affordable.
 While they are reliable most of the time, as with other modes of transport, they may face delays and cancellations as a result of sporadic strikes, especially in Athens and Thessaloniki.
 Expats are advised to arrive early to catch a bus since they have a tendency to run off schedule.